MarlinFirmware/Marlin/Documentation/LCDLanguageFont.md

 ## The Problem
   All of this languages, except the English, normally use extended symbol sets, not contained in US-ASCII.
-  Even the English translation uses some Symbols not in US-ASCII. ( '\002' for Thermometer, STR_h3 for '³') And worse, in the code itself symbols are used, not taking in account, on what display they are written. [(This is thrue only for Displays with Japanese charset](https://github.com/MarlinFirmware/Marlin/blob/Development/Marlin/ultralcd_implementation_hitachi_HD44780.h#L218) on Western displays you'll see a '~' and on Cyrillic an 'arrow coming from top - pointing to left', what is quite the opposite of the programmer wanted.)
+  Even the English translation uses some Symbols not in US-ASCII. ( '\002' for Thermometer, STR_h3 for '³') And worse, in the code itself symbols are used, not taking in account, on what display they are written. [(This is thrue only for Displays with Japanese charset](https://github.com/MarlinFirmware/Marlin/blob/Development/Marlin/ultralcd_implementation_hitachi_HD44780.h#L218) on Western displays you'll see a '~' and on Cyrillic an 'arrow coming from top - pointing to left', what is quite the opposite of what the programmer wanted.)
   The Germans want to use "ÄäÖöÜüß" the Finnish at least "äö".
-Other European languages want to see their accents an their letters.
+Other European languages want to see their accents on their letters.
   For other scripts like Cyrillic, Japanese, Greek, Hebrew, ... you have to find totally different symbol sets.

   Until now the problems where ignored widely.